 I think I might qualify for one of your KiwiBuild apartments.
 Is there going to be a ballot?

-No, there won’t be a ballot — Kōkihi’s 47 KiwiBuild apartments will be sold on a first-come, first-served basis to KiwiBuild-qualified purchasers.
+No, there isn't a ballot — Kōkihi’s 47 KiwiBuild apartments are being sold on a first-come, first-served basis to KiwiBuild-qualified purchasers.
 To apply for pre-qualification with KiwiBuild, go to www.kiwibuild.govt.nz.

 Once you’ve done this, you would then sign a conditional sale and purchase agreement and pay a deposit of 10%.
 Our agreement provides a five-working-day ‘due diligence’ timeframe — please refer to an earlier question for more information about this.
 We stress again how important it is that you get legal and financial advice before signing the contract.